1. What is financial aid? Are there different types? Do international students qualify?

 Merit-based financial aid is generally given as a scholarship and is usually awarded for outstanding academic achievements, special talents, leadership potential, or other personal characteristics.
 Students need to show that they deserve the money based on ability/category.
 It is common for merit-based external aid for international students to be given based on nationality.

 Need-based financial aid is awarded based on the financial need of the student to pay for school.
 Usually, students will need to show that they need the money to continue their studies.
 Bank statements, tax reports, and personal essays are usually required.
 Students will be awarded funds based on their economic standing or situation.
 This can be difficult for international students as they are required to show proof of funding for their education in order to obtain their visa and thus, must also show that there has been a change in their financial situation.

 There are many types of aid that combine both merit and need to determine eligibility and awards.

 For a list of UC Berkeley Aid sources, see List of UC Berkeley Aid for International Students and the Berkeley International Office Financial Aid webpage.

 Work-study is an on-campus federally subsidized hourly wage job program.
 Colleges, schools, departments, and offices on campus are awarded "work-study positions" and can only hire students who have been awarded "work-study" as part of their federal/state financial aid package.
 International students are NOT eligible.
 However, if departments are unable to fill work study positions, they may open up the position.

-International student advisers at Berkeley International Office are available during drop-in hours advising hours to discuss available financial aid options; however, advisers are not experts in the many kinds of aid, scholarships, or grants given by UC Berkeley or by external sources.
+Please see the BIO Financial Aid page for details.
+International student advisers are available during drop-in hours advising hours to discuss available financial aid options; however, advisers are not experts in the many kinds of aid, scholarships, or grants given by UC Berkeley or by external sources.
 Students facing an emergency financial situation are encouraged to speak with an adviser as soon as possible.
+Graduate students should contact their department and the Graduate Fellowship Office.
+Undergraduates may review the Scholarship Connection website for tips and advice.